Shopping locally is a great way to support our Hong Kong community. Here are 50 local brands we’re loving right now.

 Marie France Van Damme

 Marie France has been living and working in Hong Kong since the 90s.
 The luxury resort-wear boasts a wide variety of silk-embroidered kaftans, cover ups, tunics and flattering swimwear, perfect for lounging by a pool.
 Be sure to pay special attention to the luxurious metallic swimwear.
-Apart from kicking it poolside, the brand’s items are chic enough to wear during your night-time adventures too.
+Apart from kicking it poolside, the brand’s items are chic enough to wear in the evening too.

 Marie France Van Damme, Shop 2109, Level 2, Elements, 1 Austin Road West, Tsim Sha Tsui, Kowloon, Hong Kong, www.mariefrancevandamme.com

-Designer Mae Kwan of Mase is hugely inspired by nature, and it’s expressed through the wonderful colours and life in her designs.
-The bags she creates are mostly leather, and they are all super durable.
+Designer Mae Kwan of Mase is hugely inspired by nature, which is expressed through the wonderful colours and life in her designs.
+The bags she creates are mostly leather and they are all super durable.
 From the mini bags to the shoulder totes, the abstract and artwork-inspired designs instantly put us in a good mood!

 Miss Runner blends athletic performance and style together, and neither aspect is ever compromised.
 Using the latest technology to make your next sweat session even more rewarding, the active wear is all about innovation.
 It also incorporates beautiful designs and prints so you’ll want to wear them beyond your workout.
 The leggings are stars of the brand because they are crazy stretchy, with compression technology embedded in.

 Rabaenco started in HK and it has now expanded to a worldwide empire!
-This brand is an absolute favourite for accessories among Hong Kongers because it provides gorgeous leather goods at decent price points.
+This brand is an absolute favourite for accessories among Hongkongers because it provides gorgeous leather goods at decent price points.
 The bags all are stylish and lightweight.
-From shoulder bags to clutches to backpacks, anything you get will become your go-to bag (members of Team Sassy have been carrying a Rabaenco backpack every day for years now).
+From shoulder bags to clutches and backpacks, anything you get will become your go-to bag.

 After spending time in California, the talented designer Vivien So came back to Hong Kong and saw the need for quality athleisure.
 She created comfortable, casual designs with breathable, moisture-wicking materials – committed to letting you get any type of workout done.
 You’ll find sports bras with pretty cutouts, colourful leggings, cool, breezy tops and more.